 Further, the fund may provide specialized support for specific needs of active and retired personnel and families of deceased personnel where donors designate or request that their gifts be used for such purposes.
-(Amended 102nd Session)

 Specifics:

 The Fund shall address specific areas.
 The initial areas will be: